Diorama and Pilot Model Designed and Constructed by Brett Gallant

 The Diorama Measures Approximately 11" x 14"

-$325 plus shipping and applicable taxes
+Price does not include shipping and applicable taxes

 The attention to the smallest detail is evident.
 The story telling is paramount in the development of each new kit.
 Instructions are provided leading you through every phase of construction including tool selection, assembly, weathering and aging, diorama composition, and scenery creation and application.
 It is of the utmost of importance to me that the techniques I develop and utilize are reproducible for modelers of all experience levels.
 When you view the pictures of Morton's remember this.
 SierraWest kits are unique in the level and amount of detail provided.
 Since all four sides are fully detailed, you have a ton of flexibility in placement and view-ability.